Reuse of human excreta: Sludge treatment liquids

 Sludge treatment liquids (after anaerobic digestion) can be used as an input source for a process to recover phosphorus in the form of struvite for use as fertilizer.
 For example, the Canadian company Ostara Nutrient Recovery Technologies is marketing a process based on controlled chemical precipitation of phosphorus in a fluidized bed reactor that recovers struvite in the form of crystalline pellets from sludge dewatering streams.
 The resulting crystalline product is sold to the agriculture, turf, and ornamental plants sectors as fertilizer under the registered trade name "Crystal Green".

 Peak phosphorus

-In the case of phosphorus in particular, reuse of excreta is one known method to recover phosphorus to mitigate the looming shortage (also known as "peak phosphorus") of economical mined phosphorus.
-Mined phosphorus is a limited resource that is being used up for fertilizer production at an ever-increasing rate, which is threatening worldwide food security.
+In the case of phosphorus in particular, reuse of excreta is one known method to recover phosphorus to mitigate the potential shortage (also known as "peak phosphorus") of economical mined phosphorus.
+Mined phosphorus is a limited resource that is used up by fertilizer production, a shortage of which would threaten worldwide food security.
 Therefore, phosphorus from excreta-based fertilizers is an interesting alternative to fertilizers containing mined phosphate ore.